ray-project/ray/doc/source/workflows/basics.rst

 Durability guarantees
 ---------------------

 Workflow tasks provide *exactly-once* execution semantics.
-What this means is that once the result of a workflow task is logged to durable storage, Ray guarantees the task will never be re-executed.
+What this means is that **once the result of a workflow task is logged to durable storage, Ray guarantees the task will never be re-executed**.
 A task that receives the output of another workflow task can be assured that its inputs tasks will never be re-executed.

 Failure model
 ~~~~~~~~~~~~~